nils-mathieu/piscine-rust/module-01.md

 fn min(a: &i32, b: &i32) -> &i32;
 ```

-Note that you may have to add some *lifetime annotations* to the function in order to make it
+* Note that you may have to add some *lifetime annotations* to the function in order to make it
 compile.
+* The `return` keyword is still disallowed.

 ## Exercise 02: The Name Of Colors